bjornmeansbear/lectureScripts/ClimateDesigners.md

 I pitched this idea to Eric: using his paper I wanted to start making books that sequestered carbon.
 Prairie grass stores carbon in soil over time, his paper was an important part of my idea, but it wasn't enough — I asked Eric if he knew how I might find ink to use that direct air captured carbon too!
 The book text would slowly reveal itself as carbon was drawn into the ink.

-Eric didn't have any ideas for me, but he thought we could loop in Marc O'Brien.
+Eric wasn't sure, but he thought we should loop in Marc O'Brien.
 Marc was working in the bay area designing with some carbon capture start ups — maybe one of his clients or colleagues could help.

 Nope.
 Carbon capturing ink as I envision it isn't yet a thing.
 But, Eric, Marc, and I ended up having a longer, worthwhile exchange around teaching climate science in college design courses; as well as how more designers might be encouraged to undertake their work in climate consious ways.